Department of Chiropractic Sciences

 Credits 2.0

 This course is designed to teach the student how to effectively and safely use passive modalities in the clinical setting.
-These therapies include various electrical stimulation devices, ultrasound, diathermy, traction (decompression therapy), ultraviolet, low level laser, and infrared therapies.
+These therapies include various electrical stimulation devices, ultrasound, traction (decompression therapy), ultraviolet, low-level laser therapies, extracorporeal shockwave therapy and thermal therapies.
 In addition, the student will learn to transition a patient from passive to active care.

 CP 6330.NT: Nutrition II